y1yang0/opentelemetry-go-compile-instrumentation/_docs/implementation.md

 (e.g., `github.com/go-redis/redis`, `github.com/gin-gonic/gin`).

 ## 1.2 Add Dependencies
-Once the third-party dependencies are identified, the tool generates a file (e.g., otel_import.go) to import the SDK and corresponding hook packages for each
+The hook configuration is specified by [ux-design.md](ux-design.md), which includes the `ImportPath` field where the target function resides.
+The tool matches this `ImportPath` against the pre-collected third-party dependencies and generates a file (e.g., otel_import.go) to import the SDK and corresponding hook packages for matched dependency
-dependency:

 ```go
 // otel_importer.go